verseles/SevenZip/README.md

 ## Supported Formats

-The package currently supports the following formats for compression and extraction:
+The package supports any format, but are aliased to the following:

 - 7z (default to lzma2)
 - zip